TEACHER, TUTOR, & COACH

 Jump in any time!
 Students will meet each week to read deeply, think critically, and build confidence in writing and grammar skills.
 This learner-led class is taught by a 15 year veteran ELA teacher skilled in helping students grow linguistically.

 Jump in any time!
 This is an ongoing class taught by a 16-year veteran teacher, students will read, sketchnote, examine, and discuss the classic novels and plays.
-Spring novel is Fahrenheit 451 and summer novel is The Great Gatsby!

 Do you find my work valuable?
 Want more free resources?
 Leave me a tip in the amount you think my work is worth.